 Prizes for School Attendance 6

 On 30th January 1905 Walter Bunn, Standard 5 took his Labour Certificate Examination and obtained his Certificate of Proficiency.
+Albert Bierton, Sidney Hart, Reginald Purton and Ernest Rogers gained their Certificates at the same time.
 On 2nd June he left school from Standard 6, when he was 12 years and nearly 9 months old.

 In the 1911 Census, 18 year old Walter was a Groom, resident with his father at 2 St Martin’s Mews, London, WC.
 He, like his father, must have been employed by the Hon.
 Alfred Talbot, whose family were staying at their London house in Cadogan Gardens.